East-West and North-South Cycle Superhighways

-Tower Hamlets Council have recently consulted on a proposal to make part of this track one way and put in "bus gates", one-ways and modal filters to remove through traffic, allowing people cycling to ride in the carriage in the other direction.
+Tower Hamlets Council has consulted on a proposal to make part of this track one way and put in "bus gates", one-ways and modal filters to remove through traffic, allowing people cycling to ride in the carriage in the other direction.
 We broadly support the principles of this idea, but have reservations about details of the specific scheme proposed and want to see it tweaked before it is implemented.

 Beyond Butcher's Row, the scheme uses quiet streets, then goes out onto the A13 to Barking - where it is narrow and not good quality - the track here predates the Cycle Superhighways and is not fitting of the brand.